 This directory lists 361 Italian festivals held in 45 states plus the District of Columbia this year with at least one festa each month.
 The directory supplies each festival’s name, month, city, state and contact information.

 The directory was compiled by the Order Sons of Italy in America® (OSIA), with the assistance of Paul Porcelli.

 The custom of honoring favorite saints with outdoor ceremonies was brought to America more than 100 years ago by the early Italian immigrants.
 The festivals vary in size and character.
 Some consist of only the saint’s statue, a band and a procession while others are colossal celebrations that last several days and include symphonic bands, entertainers, food stands, rides and fireworks.
 A familiar sight at most festivals is the saint’s statue covered with money or jewelry, later donated to the local church or saint’s society.

 Italian festivals are held coast to coast.
-Some festivals include such traditional events as the flight of the angels (the Feast of the Madonna del Soccorso di Sciacca in Boston in August); the greased pole contest (the Feast of St. Peter in Gloucester, MA in June); and the Dance of the Lily (Festa del Giglio), in which about 100 men carry a five-ton platform through the streets for hours (in Brooklyn, East Harlem and Massapequa in June and July).
+Some festivals include such traditional events as the flight of the angels (the Feast of the Madonna del Soccorso di Sciacca in Boston in August); the greased pole contest (the Feast of St. Peter in Gloucester, MA in June); and the Dance of the Lily (Festa del Giglio), in which about 100 men carry a five-ton platform through the streets for hours (in Brooklyn and East Harlem and in July and August).

-To view a printable full copy of the directory, click here.
+To view a printable full copy of the directory organized by month, click here.